Your Midi Fighter 64 comes bundled with 5 amazing soundpacks from Shawn Wasabi, Choke, ill. Gates, Mad Zach, and Apoth!

 2. Make sure midi information is being sent to the right device on the right midi channel (midi fighter 64, midi channel 3).
 Enable this in the Midi In/Out dropdown menu above the volume fader on your selected midi track.
 Then create a midi clip that contains one note (C3), with a note length one bar so you can clearly see the LED on the 64.
 Note length can be adjusted later.

-3. The table above shows the velocity range for each color.
-Choose your color and select the appropriate velocity within your midi clip.
+3. The table below shows the velocity range for each color.
+Choose your color and select the appropriate velocity within your MIDI clip.

 For all other questions...